populationgenomics/metamist/docs/output_file_model_documentation.md

 }
 ```

-The index file will be tracked as a child of the VCF file, with a parent-child relationship maintained in the database.
+The index file is tracked as a child via the `parent_id` foreign key.

 ### Understanding the Response